TosbackCgusBridge-Bot/CGUs-versions/Healthline/Privacy Policy.md

 We do not ask for, access or track any location-based (precise location) information from your mobile device at any time while downloading or using our Mobile Apps or Services.

-**Sharing**
+**Sharing of your information**

-We may share your information with third parties who provide services on our behalf to help with our business activities such as email service providers, data analyzers and business intelligence providers.
+To Enhance our Services: We may share your information with third parties who provide services on our behalf to help with our business activities such as email service providers, data analyzers and business intelligence providers for the purpose of enhancing our products and services.
 These companies are authorized to use your personal information only as necessary to provide these services to us.

+Third Party Marketing: We may also wish to share your information (including email address) with third-party business partners so that they can market their products or services to you.
+Before sharing your information for this purpose, however, we will disclose the proposed sharing to you and obtain your consent, or opt-in, to such sharing.
+If you do not opt-in, we will not share your information for this purpose.
+If you have a question regarding opt-in, please contact us at privacypractices@healthline.com.

 **Personal Information Access, Retention and Choice**